Most federal workers said they wouldn't resign. Now some are reconsidering

 The offers have forced thousands of employees to make a major life decision with little information and little time.
 Given the lack of detail their agencies have provided about which jobs might be spared in Trump's dismantling, many employees are basing their choices on mere rumors.

 While the first offer came from a mysterious Office of Personnel Management email account, this time, the offers are coming from the agencies themselves, lending them more credibility.
-Some agencies have identified specific roles or offices that are excluded from the deal, while at least one, the Labor Department, has offered it only to employees of select offices targeted for mass layoffs.
+Some agencies have identified specific roles or offices that are excluded from the deal.

 Gone are the earlier concerns that a government shutdown might prevent the Trump administration from following through on its promise to provide pay and benefits through September, since Congress has now funded the government through the end of the fiscal year.